South Portland, Maine: Economy

 An oil tanker delivering oil to the Portland Pipeline.

 A FedEx Express cargo jet at PWM, viewed from the South Portland side of the runway, 2009.

 While the city is considered suburban, it also has a diverse economy, as evidenced by its working waterfront and large retail center.

 Home to the Portland-Montreal Pipe Line, millions of barrels of oil are shipped to South Portland each year, which is a major portion of the inbound tonnage entering the Port of Portland.
 It is the northernmost oil port in the United States, and has over 120 oil storage tanks.
 Tank farm emissions such as benzene and Naphthalene have been a concern, and sea level rise projections show a 27% chance that the South Portland Terminal will flood by 2050.

 Rigby Yard, the largest railroad yard in New England, built by Portland Terminal Company in 1922, is still in operation today and is part of the Pan Am Railways system.

-The city is also home to manufacturing facilities for the technology companies ON Semiconductor (formerly Fairchild Semiconductor), and Texas Instruments (formerly National Semiconductor).
+The city is also home to manufacturing facilities for the technology companies Diodes Incorporated (formerly onsemi/Fairchild Semiconductor), and Texas Instruments (formerly National Semiconductor).

 The Maine Mall is the largest and busiest mall in the state and attracts thousands of shoppers each year.

 The main runway of Maine's busiest airport, the Portland International Jetport, is located within the city of South Portland.
 The passenger terminal is located within the city of Portland.